innolitics/n2y/README.md

 ## Changelog

+### v0.6.8

+- Fix bug by conditionally deleting the id property of property types when copying database children.

 ### v0.6.7

 - Fix appension bug by replacing skipped child_page and child_database blocks with empty dictionaries in the list returned by `Client.append_child_notion_blocks()`